clowee/OpenSZZ-Cloud-Native/README.md

 The output is a csv file containing for each identified <i>BugInducingCommit</i> the corresponding
 <i>BugFixingCommit</i>, the <i>issueType</i> and the involved changed file.

-# Software Architecture

-The web-based is a cloud-native application, based on three microservices, deployed as docker containers.

 <a href="https://ibb.co/SdtJLnG"><img src="https://i.ibb.co/b2s7fBD/Ohne-Titel.png" alt="Ohne-Titel" border="0"></a>

 # References